 We operate one subsidiary bank, River Bank & Trust.
 Through the Bank, we provide a broad array of financial services to businesses, business owners, and professionals.
-We operate eighteen full-service banking offices, located in Montgomery, Prattville, Millbrook, Wetumpka, Auburn, Opelika, Alexander City, Dothan, Enterprise, Daphne, Clanton, Mobile, Gadsden, and Decatur, Alabama.
-Our market areas generally include the Montgomery, Auburn-Opelika, Gadsden, Dothan, Mobile, and Huntsville Metropolitan Statistical Areas.
+We operate twenty-one full-service banking offices, located in Montgomery, Prattville, Millbrook, Wetumpka, Auburn, Opelika, Alexander City, Dothan, Enterprise, Daphne, Clanton, Mobile, Gadsden, Decatur, and Huntsville, Alabama.
+We also have one office approved for full-service banking operations in Birmingham, Alabama.
+Our market areas generally include the Montgomery, Auburn-Opelika, Gadsden, Dothan, Mobile, Huntsville, and Birmingham Metropolitan Statistical Areas.

-As of December 31, 2021, we had total assets of \$2.40 billion, total loans of \$1.27 billion, total deposits of \$2.15 billion, and total shareholders' equity of \$179.6 million.
+As of December 31, 2022, we had total assets of \$2.83 billion, total loans of \$1.80 billion, total deposits of \$2.51 billion, and total shareholders' equity of \$134.0 million.

-We operate our banking business through 18 offices across six regions in Alabama.
-Those regions are designated as "River" (including Montgomery, with six offices), "East Alabama" (including Auburn, Opelika and Gadsden with four offices), "Coastal" (including Mobile and Baldwin County with two offices), "Peach" (including Clanton in the central part of the state, with two offices), "Wiregrass" (including Dothan in the Southeast corner of the state with three offices), and "North Alabama" (including Decatur with one office).
-We also have loan production offices opening in Huntsville and Saraland, Alabama in 2022.
+We operate our banking business through 22 offices, including the approved for full-servince banking operations location in Birmingham, across seven regions in Alabama.
+Those regions are designated as "River" (including Montgomery, with six offices), "East Alabama" (including Auburn, Opelika and Gadsden with five offices), "Coastal" (including Mobile and Baldwin County with three offices), "Peach" (including Clanton in the central part of the state, with two offices), "Wiregrass" (including Dothan in the Southeast corner of the state with three offices), "North Alabama" (including Decatur and Huntsville with two offices), and "Birmingham (including Birmingham with one office).
 See "Properties" below.